n8henrie/fauxmo/README.md

 1. I strongly recommend naming your module the same as the plugin, but in all lower case, e.g. `fooswitcherplugin.py`.
-1. Note the path to your plugin, which will need to be included in your `config.json` as `path` (absolute path recommended, `~` for homedir is okay)
+1. Note the path to your plugin, which will need to be included in your `config.json` as `path` (absolute path recommended, `~` for homedir is okay).
 1. Write your class, which should at minimum:
-    - inherit from `fauxmo.plugins.FauxmoPlugin`
+    - inherit from `fauxmo.plugins.FauxmoPlugin`.
-    - provide the methods `on()` and `off()`
+    - provide the methods `on()` and `off()`.
 1. Any required settings will be read from your `config.json` and passed into your plugin as kwargs at initialization, see below.

 In addition to the above, if you intend to share your plugin with others, I strongly recommend that you:

-- include generous documentation as a module level docstring
+- Include generous documentation as a module level docstring.
-- note specific versions of any dependencies in that docstring
+- Note specific versions of any dependencies in that docstring.
-  - Because these user plugins are kind of "side-loaded," you will need to install their dependencies into the appropriate environment manually, so it's important to let other users know exactly what versions you use.
+  - Because these user plugins are kind of "side-loaded," you will need to manually install their dependencies into the appropriate environment, so it's important to let other users know exactly what versions you use.

-### Notable Fauxmo plugins
+### Notable plugin examples

 Please see <https://github.com/n8henrie/fauxmo-plugins>, where user contributions of interesting plugins are more than welcome!